Skip to navigation

 Chris Smith – joined our Access Forum in 2014 and lives in Fintry.
 Chris loves outdoor pursuits, in particular mountain biking, sailing, mountaineering and ski touring.
 He chairs the Management Committee of Rothiemurchus Lodge in the Cairngorm National Park.

-Dr Paul Prescott – is a retired railway director who lives in Kilmahog.
-Paul is the Chairman of Callander Ramblers, the largest walking club in the National Park.
-Paul is also Chairman of Callander’s Countryside, a Director of Callander Community Development Trust and Chairman of Scottish Autism.
+Dr Paul Prescott –is a retired railway director and former chair of Scottish Autism who lives in Kilmahog.
+Paul is the Chair of Callander Ramblers, the largest walking club in the National Park.
+He is also a Director of Callander Community Development Trust and of Callander Community Hydro.

-Sue Riches – represents the Mountaineering Council of Scotland.
+Sue Riches – joined our Access Forum in 2011 as representative of Mountaineering Scotland.
 Sue is a keen walker, winter mountaineer, skier/ski tourer and regular National Park user.
-Sue is also a qualified Mountain leader.
-A strong supporter of the benefits of access for all, Sue is interested in the impacts of increased access on the Park.
+Sue is also a committee member of Paisley Hillwalking Club and a qualified Mountain leader.
+A strong supporter of the benefits of access for all, Sue is interested in the longer term impacts of increased access on the Park.